dominant-strategies/go-quai-stratum/README.md

 I recommend this deployment strategy:

 * Mining instance - 1x (it depends, you can run one node for EU, one for US, one for Asia)
-* Unlocker and payouts instance - 1x each (strict!)
 * API instance - 1x

-### Notes

-* Unlocking and payouts are sequential, 1st tx go, 2nd waiting for 1st to confirm and so on.
-You can disable that in code.
-Carefully read `docs/PAYOUTS.md`.
-* Also, keep in mind that **unlocking and payouts will halt in case of backend or node RPC errors**.
-In that case check everything and restart.
-* You must restart module if you see errors with the word *suspended*.
-* Don't run payouts and unlocker modules as part of mining node.
-Create separate configs for both, launch independently and make sure you have a single instance of each module running.
-* If `poolFeeAddress` is not specified all pool profit will remain on coinbase address.
-If it specified, make sure to periodically send some dust back required for payments.

-### Mordor

-To use this stratum on the mordor testnet two settings require changing to "mordor"

-network in your config.json (this sets backend (validation,unlocker) to mordor paramaters) APP.Network in your www/config/environment.js (this sets the frontend to mordor paramaters) rerun ./build.sh